Kahurangi National Park - Farewell Spit and Heaphy Track

 - Kahurangi is New Zealand's second largest national park.
-It is mostly wilderness area and includes the world renowned Farewell Spit, Heaphy Track and Wangapeka Track as well as many lesser known walking tracks and routes.
+It is mostly a wilderness area and includes the world renowned Farewell Spit, Heaphy Track and Wangapeka Track as well as many lesser-known walking tracks and routes.

-- Kahurangi Park and Farewell Spit is one of six sites around New Zealand that has been recommended for World Heritage Status as being of “outstanding universal value to humanity”.
+- Kahurangi Park and Farewell Spit are one of six sites around New Zealand that have been recommended for World Heritage Status as being of “outstanding universal value to humanity”.

 - For more information on Kahurangi National Park visit the Kahurangi National Park Information pages.

-- It's northern end is in Golden Bay, one hours drive from our property (again transport can be arranged).
+- Its northern end is in Golden Bay, one hour drive from our property (again transport can be arranged).

-- More information can be obtained at Heaphy Track Information pages.
+- More information can be obtained on the Heaphy Track Information pages.

-- Farewell Spit is 40km long, the longest natural sandbar in the world.
+- Farewell Spit is 40km long, and the longest natural sandbar in the world.

 - A renowned bird sanctuary, Farewell Spit is a summer home to thousands of migratory birds.

-- The long crescent of sand, dunes and wetlands can be explored partly on foot or (more commonly) by 4-wheel drive safari.
+- The long crescent of sand, dunes and wetlands can be explored partly on foot or (more commonly) by 4-wheel drive safari Farewell Spit Eco Tours

 - Our beachfront accommodation is 10 minutes drive from Collingwood where the safari tours Farewell Spit Eco Tours start.